ironicbadger/pms-wiki/docs/03-installation/manual-install-ubuntu.md

 This file tells your OS how, where and which disks to mount.
 It looks a bit complex but an fstab entry is actually quite simple and breaks down to `<device> <mountpoint> <filesystem> <options> <dump> <fsck>` - [fstab documentation](https://wiki.archlinux.org/index.php/fstab).

 !!! note
-    Note that MergerFS does *not* mount the parity drive, it only mounts `/mnt/disk*`.
-MergerFS has *nothing to do* with parity, that is what we use SnapRAID for.
+    Note that mergerfs does *not* mount the parity drive, it only mounts `/mnt/disk*`. mergerfs has *nothing to do* with parity, that is what we use SnapRAID for.

 Here's what your `/etc/fstab` file might look like with 4 data disks and 1 SnapRAID parity drive.